-password_file The name of a file containing the password for the private key.
+It is bad practice to supply the password from configuration for deployed systems.
+If the password password file The name of a file containing the password for the private key.

-This option is not recommended for deployed systems.
+This option is not recommended for deployed

+systems.

-For example, to configure an application on Windows to use a certificate, bob.p12, whose private key is encrypted with the bobpass password, set the auth method data as follows:
+For example, to configure an application on Windows to use a certificate, bob.p12, whose private key is encrypted with the bobpass password, set the auth_method_data as follows:

 '''

-principal_sponsor:https:auth_method_data =
+principal sponsor:https:auth method data =

 ["filename=c:\users\bob\bob.p12", "password=bobpass"];

 '''